-2019 - now Professor, Environmental Science and Policy [ESP], Mason

-2008 - 2019 Associate Professor, ESP, Mason
+2019 - now Professor, Environmental Science and Policy [ESP], Mason 2008 - 2019 Associate Professor, ESP, Mason

 Mason recognized Dr. Sklarew's pedagogical leadership, curricular innovation and service with its prestigious Teaching Excellence Award, Mentoring Excellence Award, Career Connection Faculty of the Year Award and Jack Wood Award for Town Gown Relations.
 Course subjects: applied ecology, aquatic ecology, social entrepreneurship, business and sustainability, water resources management and human rights, Asian environment and development, plus seminars from "In Search of Symbiosis" to "Sustainability Science" to "Climate Action Plans and Energy Strategies."
 Students and university leaders lauded his constructivist re-design of a graduate ecology course for classroom, distance education and hybrid formats as a model for other subjects.
+His novel, award-winning "Sustainability Planning for Communities" charrette laid the foundation for Mason's first Strategic Plan for Sustainability.
 He created the Accelerated Master's program for Environmental Science and Policy and an undergraduate major concentration for Business and Sustainability.
 He designed and delivers the undergraduate capstone "Sustainability in Action" (#evpp480) course around an action research core, enhanced by over 10,000 hours of service learning since 2011.
 His "Managing Our Planet" (#ManagingOurPlanet) graduate seminar series incorporated monthly public panel discussions co-organized with the Woodrow Wilson International Center in Washington, DC.

-While serving as an academic advisor for over 120 Environmental Science majors, Dr. Sklarew has chaired 24 graduate committees (20 graduated), served on 23 (18 graduated), and supervised 33 graduate and undergraduate studies and 1 graduate internship.
+Dr. Sklarew has served as an academic advisor for 180+ Environmental Science majors, chaired 24 graduate committees (20 graduated), served on 24 (20 graduated), and supervised 33 graduate and undergraduate studies and 1 graduate internship.
 Most advisees pursued degrees in Environmental Science and Policy, Sustainability Studies or Social Entrepreneurship.